Signs & Symptoms of TMJ Disorder

 At Beyond Dental & Implant Center we provide solutions for TMJ/TMD disorders.
 Our dedicated dental staff and doctors are always here to help you.
-We have multiple locations near you.
 Please contact us for more information, or simply book an appointment online.
-We have convenient locations to serve you in Dallas TX, and Fort Worth TX.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 What is TMJ/TMD?

 TMJ refers to the temporomandibular joint and muscles that move the lower jaw.
 Any problems that prevent you from properly using your TMJ are referred to as TMD or temporomandibular disorders.
 Nearly 40 million Americans suffer from some form of TMD.
 TMD can be a debilitating disorder that entails widespread pain and dysfunction in your ability to properly chew, speak, and use your jaw.

 Unfortunately, anyone may experience issues with their TMJ.
 However, the severity of the disorder varies due to factors, such as age, environment, and sex.
 Women between the ages of 19-40 are most affected by TMD.
 Recent studies have shown that 70 to 75% of all those suffering from TMD are females under the age of 40.